Mona0102/TikTok-Trend-Detection/README.md

 ### Project Objectives
 Create a pipeline/process to source and analyze social media data and predict the future trend of kitchenware and/or household products.
-- Use Rapid API to collect social media data.
+- Use API to collect social media data.
 - Use programming languages, preferably Python, to clean and analyze possible trends.
 - Identify trendy products before the peak of the trend.